540co/graphviz-node/README.md

 ## Attribution

 This library was heavily inspired by https://github.com/glejeune/node-graphviz.
-Code was rewritten to support a stripped a specific use-case.
-For a more complete set of features and support of graphviz, please consider using glejeune's implementation.
+Code was rewritten to support a stripped a specific use-case and *may* differ in syntax.
+If this library does not fit your use-case, please consider using glejeune's implementation.